L3cr0f/pma_course/Labs/Lab_14.md

 As we can see, the malware only gets the last 12 characters of the _GUID_ (notice that a the returned value could be something like this `{12340001-4980-1920-6788-123456789012}`).

-The information retrieved is concatenated in the following format: "[partial GUID]-[username]".
-For example, if we have a computer with the _GUID_ `{12340001-4980-1920-6788-123456789012}` and the username `jones`, the final string would be: `123456789012-jones`.
+The information retrieved is concatenated in the following format: "[partial GUID seperated by ':' every two digits]-[username]".
+For example, if we have a computer with the _GUID_ `{12340001-4980-1920-6788-123456789012}` and the username `jones`, the final string would be: `12:34:56:78:90:12-jones`.
 This string is then passed as argument to the function _get_http_path_ (the value obtained in this function is then used as path of the _URL_ that the malware requests information) located at _0x004010BB_.

 ![_IDA Pro_ _get_http_path_ calling](../Pictures/Lab_14/lab_14-01_1_ida_pro_2.png)